hleb-kastseika/vkb/README.md

 ---

-**Copyright © 2017 Khajiit <last.khajiit@gmail.com>**
+**Copyright © 2018 Gleb Kosteiko <gleb.kosteiko@gmail.com>**

 This work is free.
 You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the [COPYING](https://raw.githubusercontent.com/last-khajiit/vkb/master/copying.txt) file for more details.
+See the [COPYING](https://raw.githubusercontent.com/gleb-kosteiko/vkb/master/copying.txt) file for more details.